PhilippeAssis/shawandpartners-chanllege/readme.md

 # Rest

  - **GET /palindrome:**
-This is the only route (not the index) available in the application.
+This is the only route (addition to the index) available in the application.
 It is required the query "word" containing the word or phrase to be verified by application

 Good luck!